About PATH Center for Vaccine Innovation and Access

-The PATH Center for Vaccine Innovation and Access (CVIA) spans every stage of vaccine research, development, and introduction to make lifesaving vaccines widely available to women, children, and communities around the globe.
+The PATH Center for Vaccine Innovation and Access (CVIA) spans every stage of vaccine research, development, and introduction to make lifesaving vaccines widely available to communities around the globe.

 Vaccines are one of the most successful, cost effective solutions available to ensure children, no matter where they’re born, not only survive, but can thrive and reach their full potential.
+Immunization is also essential for providing protection over the full course of a person’s life and for controlling epidemic and pandemic outbreaks.
 That’s why we work to accelerate the development and introduction of lifesaving vaccines around the world.

 But it takes a lot to move a vaccine from an idea into a safe and effective tool used to prevent disease.
 It’s even more challenging when the diseases disproportionately impact people in low- and middle-income parts of the world, especially women and children.
 CVIA builds on more than 20 years of PATH’s success in developing and introducing vaccines to improve health for those living in some of the most heavily burdened and hardest to reach places.
 We bring together multi-disciplinary expertise across the entire vaccine development and delivery spectrum—from early-stage research to innovative approaches for new vaccine introduction and everything in between.

-Our success in vaccine innovation depends on our country-centered approach and deep engagement with multiple partners, including immunization program managers and ministries of health to provide crucial insights; scientists and clinical researchers to develop and evaluate novel approaches to vaccines in real-world conditions; manufacturers to accelerate development; global agencies like the World Health Organization and UNICEF; financing bodies like Gavi, the Vaccine Alliance; and governments to support immunization implementation.
+Our success in vaccine innovation depends on our country-centered approach and deep engagement with multiple partners, including immunization program managers and ministries of health to provide crucial insights for ensuring resilient immunization systems; scientists and clinical researchers to develop and evaluate novel approaches to vaccines in real-world conditions; manufacturers to accelerate development and production scale up; global agencies like the World Health Organization and UNICEF; financing bodies like Gavi, the Vaccine Alliance; and governments to support immunization implementation.
 We work with communities to understand their needs and priorities and commit to pricing and distribution strategies that ensure accessibility, availability, affordability, acceptability, and sustainability.